-SPARK is a program for newly arrived families of migrant, refugee and asylum seeker background in South West Sydney.
+SPARK is a program for newly arrived families of refugee and asylum seeker background in South West Sydney.

 SPARK partners with primary schools, community organisations and volunteers to support the settlement of newly arrived families and create opportunities to engage with local communities.

-Children: Newly arrived children from a refugee and migrant background settle well into school and their community.
+Children: Newly arrived children from a refugee background settle well into school and their community.
 They have learning and social skills, and make good academic progress.
 They have resilience and good emotional and mental health.

 Families: Newly arrived families settle well into the school and local community.
 Parents engage with and support children’s learning; have the confidence and knowledge to connect with the school and the awareness, skills and connections to access support and progress their settlement within the community.